gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 # Predict mortality caused by heart failure

 This project is part of the Udacity Azure ML Nanodegree.
 In this project, I have used [heart failure clinical records dataset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).

 The objective is to train a machine learning model using Hyperdrive and AutoML and predict mortality caused by heart failure.
-Models from these tow experiments are compared using Accuracy score, best model is registered and deployed to Azure Container Service as a REST endpoint with key based authentication.
+Models from these two experiments are compared using Accuracy score, best model is registered and deployed to Azure Container Service as a REST endpoint with key based authentication.

 ## Dataset - Heart failure clinical dataset